Hope Winch: Biography

 Hope Winch passed the Major exam, and registered as a Pharmaceutical Chemist on 5 April 1918.
 She was awarded the Pereira Medal, named in memory of Jonathan Pereira, first professor of materia medica at the School, having come top in an additional competitive exam in materia medica, botany and chemistry amongst recent Pharmaceutical Chemists.
-She was only the fifth woman to win the Medal since its institution in the 1864 and was reported in the Pharmaceutical Journal as winning it “with flying colours.”
-She also gained the Pharmaceutical Society’s bronze and silver medals in Botany and the silver medal in Materia Medica.
+She was only the fifth woman to win the Medal since its institution in the 1864 and was reported in the Pharmaceutical Journal as winning it "with flying colours."
+She also gained the Pharmaceutical Society's bronze and silver medals in Botany and the silver medal in Materia Medica.

-Miss Winch was then awarded the Redwood Scholarship, an award made in memory of Professor Theophilus Redwood, the School's first professor of chemistry and pharmacy.
-The Scholarship, worth £60, was awarded every second year to pursue pharmaceutical chemistry research in the Society’s research laboratory.
-At the end of two years, Miss Winch also qualified as an Associate of the Institute of Chemistry.
+Winch was then awarded the Redwood Scholarship, an award made in memory of Professor Theophilus Redwood, the School's first professor of chemistry and pharmacy.
+The Scholarship, worth £60, was awarded every second year to pursue pharmaceutical chemistry research in the Society's research laboratory.
+At the end of two years, Winch also qualified as an Associate of the Institute of Chemistry.

 In September 1920, Hope Winch took up the role of Lecturer in Pharmacy at Rutherford College, Newcastle upon Tyne, but she was reportedly unhappy with conditions there.
 She transferred to Sunderland Technical College as its first full-time pharmacy lecturer on 1 September 1921 in line with the Pharmaceutical Society's approval of the transfer of all pharmacy teaching to Sunderland from Newcastle.
 She was the College's first full-time lecturer in the field, and began by teaching three students and 25 ex-servicemen.
 In 1926, two additional lecturers were appointed and Winch opened a dispensary; in 1928, she opened a laboratory for drug preparation.
 She was appointed as head of a new independent Department of Pharmacy in 1928.
-Miss Winch’s avowed ambition was to set up the finest pharmacy department in the North East of England.
+Winch's avowed ambition was to set up the finest pharmacy department in the North East of England.
 In 1930 the College's pharmacy department was recognised by the University of London for teaching its external bachelor of pharmacy degree, one of the first such recognitions in England.